babyloniaapp/docs/logs.md

 ------------
 30.03.22 - We pushed another update on the our NFT page.
 We got some fixes on the creating page, will be deployed soon.
+30.03.22 - Mobile pages are under a re-work job, updating icons and adding extra menues.

 ------------
 27.03.22 - The NFT page at nft.babylonia.app has been updated, we added new collections, team is still working on it today, we push another update by evening .